 So are women today, who have now shed thousands of years of the agrarian tradition of marrying—and staying married—for social, economic and even political reasons.

 Why do we get married?
 It's not for money, children, religion or any of the aged-old matrimonial prompts.
 Rather, we have a whole new set of criteria.

 In the attraction survey, people chose money and wealth as the traits least likely to influence initial and long-term attraction—"Just amazing," remarks Dr. Fisher.
 The traits most likely to impel initial and long-term attraction?
 Communication, kindness, sense of humor and intelligence.
-Did You Know?: The Truth About Sexual Chemistry
+The Brutal Truth About Sustaining Sexual Attraction [VIDEO]

 And what do we look for from marriage today?
 You guessed it: self-fulfillment.

 This means men like Arnold are free to hunt down new mates all they want—as men have throughout history—but new relationship dynamics mean there was little chance his primary gatherer, Maria, would be waiting around the cave for him when he returned home.